 Like Message Tags, One-Time Notifications do have some specific rules:

-– No Deception – The message that you send using an OTN must match what a user agreed to receive.
+– No Deception – The message that you send using an OTN must match what a Messenger user agreed to receive.

-– No Incentives – You can’t give subscribers something of monetary value or equivalent in return for signing up to receive an additional message.
+– No Incentives – You can’t give contacts something of monetary value or equivalent in return for signing up to receive an additional message.
 However, the message they sign up to receive can be valuable, IE a notification when a specific item goes on sale.

 Violating either of the above or receiving a high volume of negative user feedback will result in losing access to the OTN API, meaning you’ll lose the ability to use OTNs in the future.